Master of Arts: Economics

 The master of arts in economics is designed as a preparation for further graduate training at the doctoral level and for professional positions in industry, business, government, teaching and research.
-Courses may be taken in areas other than economics with the approval of the graduate advisor.
+Courses may be taken in areas other than economics with the approval of the M.A. advisor.

 Students may be admitted for graduate study in economics if they have a baccalaureate degree in economics from an accredited college or university with an overall grade-point average of at least 2.5 on the 4.0 scale (or the equivalent).
 Applicants whose undergraduate GPA is less than 2.5 may be considered for admission upon petition to the Graduate Admission Committee of the Department of Economics.

-Students who have a baccalaureate degree with an overall undergraduate GPA of 2.5 or better and who did not major in economics may be admitted to the program upon consultation with the department's graduate advisor and on demonstrating proficiency in the following areas:
+Students who have a baccalaureate degree with an overall undergraduate GPA of 2.5 or better and who did not major in economics may be admitted to the program upon consultation with the department's M.A. advisor and on demonstrating proficiency in the following areas: